dra11y/better-tracing/better-tracing-mock/README.md

 ## Usage

-The `tracing-mock` crate provides a mock [`Subscriber`][tracing-subscriber] that allows asserting on the order and contents of [spans][tracing-spans] and [events][tracing-events].
+The `better-tracing-mock` crate provides a mock [`Subscriber`][better-subscriber] that allows asserting on the order and contents of [spans][tracing-spans] and [events][tracing-events].

-To get started with `tracing-mock`, check the documentation in the [`subscriber`][mock-subscriber-mod] module and [`MockSubscriber`] struct.
+To get started with `better-tracing-mock`, check the documentation in the [`subscriber`][mock-subscriber-mod] module and [`MockSubscriber`] struct.

-While `tracing-mock` is in beta, it is recommended that an exact version is specified in the cargo manifest.
+While `better-tracing-mock` is in beta, it is recommended that an exact version is specified in the cargo manifest.
 Otherwise, `cargo update` will take the latest beta version, which may contain breaking changes compared to previous betas.